 SOL-BRINE is a Life + Environmental Policy and Governance Project co-funded by the European Community.
 The duration of the project is 39 months (Start date: 01/10/2010 - End date: 31/12/2013).
 The project is implemented in Tinos, Greece under the coordination of the municipality of Tinos and the cooperation of the associated beneficiaries National Technical University of Athens and Culligan Hellas SA.

-The implementation of the project involves the design, development, testing, demonstration, optimization and evaluation of a pilot scale brine treatment system, contributing significantly to the development of full-scale brine elimination systems.
+The implementation of the project involved the design, development, testing, demonstration, optimization and evaluation of a pilot scale brine treatment system, contributing significantly to the development of full-scale brine elimination systems.